Ha-Re-O79dev/Ha-Re-O79dev.github.io/README.md

 # About Us
-This company is made up of an Attractive Sales Manager and a Genius Hacker.
+This company is made up of an Attractive Sales Manager and Genius Hacker.
 If we can dream it, we can do it.

 # Products: